, Published 20 Jul 2018

 Manufacturing inspection software is a product and manufacturing process inspection tool that helps manage QC (quality control) audits through a web-and-mobile interface.
 It helps quality control inspectors cross-check products against quality standards, easily pinpoint and address non-conformances, and, ultimately, protect customers from substandard products.

-With the iAuditor Manufacturing Inspection Software, you can focus better on solving product quality concerns and equip your quality control team with a tool that strengthens your business’s last line of defense against defects.
+With the SafetyCulture (formerly iAuditor) Manufacturing Inspection Software, you can focus better on solving product quality concerns and equip your quality control team with a tool that strengthens your business’s last line of defense against defects.

 A good manufacturing site inspection process is critical to the safety and success of the production line and the quality of products released from it.
 Manufacturing inspections help ensure that the production line maintains adherence to local and international standards and regulations.
 This is why it is critical for manufacturing quality control inspectors to have the best set of tools that will help them strengthen their last line of defense against defective products and, ultimately, protect customer interest.

-By using the iAuditor Manufacturing Inspection Software, product quality inspectors can make use of intuitive digital manufacturing inspection checklists to improve the efficiency, standardization, and precision of inspections, reporting, and decision-making.
+By using the SafetyCulture Manufacturing Inspection Software, product quality inspectors can make use of intuitive digital manufacturing inspection checklists to improve the efficiency, standardization, and precision of inspections, reporting, and decision-making.

-Here are some of the most common challenges that product quality control inspectors encounter and how the iAuditor Manufacturing Inspection Software can help solve them:
+Here are some of the most common challenges that product quality control inspectors encounter and how the SafetyCulture Manufacturing Inspection Software can help solve them:

 Manual Data Entry and Compilation